DielectricPlanar#

 • is_3d (bool) – Use 3d-periodic boundary conditions, i.e., include the dipole correction for the interaction between periodic images [4].

-• sym (bool) – Symmetrize the profiles.
+• sym (bool) – Symmetrize the profile.
+Only works in combination with refgroup.

-• temperature (float) – temperature (K)
+• temperature (float) – Reference temperature (K)

 • output_prefix (str) – Prefix for output files.